gitlabhq/gitlabhq/README.md

 > Note that your DB user need to be granted with TRIGGER permission on your database (this is specific to Public GitLab).

 #### PostgreSQL
-You have to patch GitLab your database with `pgl_script_postgres.sql`:
+You have to patch GitLab your database with 2 SQL scripts:

     cd /home/git/gitlab/pgl
-    psql -h host -U user database < pgl_script_postgres.sql
+    psql -h host -U user database < pgl_postgres_insert.sql psql -h host -U user database < pgl_postgres_trigger.sql

 #### MySQL
-You have to patch GitLab your database with `pgl_script_mysql.sql`:
+You have to patch GitLab your database with 2 SQL scripts:

     cd /home/git/gitlab/pgl
     mysql -hhost -uuser -p
     use database
+    source pgl_mysql_insert.sql
-    source pgl_script_mysql.sql
+    source pgl_mysql_trigger.sql

 ### Allow signup